Using Cursor for Code Reviews

 Mang JS

-I put off doing this for a long time because I’m not a huge fan of JavaScript.
+I put off doing this for a long time because in my spare time I’m an expert procrastinator.
 Also just as important to note is my tendency to over-complicate, and I kept finding myself wanting to build a full API and web app, which is just completely unnecessary for a tool like this.
 But I do use mang quite a bit, and there’s nothing so complicated that it can’t be done in vanilla JS.
 So I bit the bullet and ported the name generation to start.

 It’s more of a transliteration than a “true” port or rewrite.
 The code is almost exactly the same, line by line and function by function, as it is in C#.
 But the end result is pretty compact: the CSS itself, which is just a very-slightly-modified fork of simple.css, is almost larger than the entire index.html file.
-While there is plenty to whine about when it comes to JavaScript, it is nice to have everything in such a plain and accessible format.
+While there is plenty to whine about when it comes to JavaScript (a fault of the ecosystem more than the language), it is nice to have everything in such a plain and accessible format.

 The entire tool is unminimized and all of the assets are free to browse.